pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 # competitive-coding-setup
 This is how I set up my competitive programming text editor.
-I use a free online linux distro called Ubuntu.
+I use a free online linux distro called Neon KDE.
 Since most competitive programmers use C++, this is specifically made for those who use C++.
 That does not mean that this setup guide is useless to you.
 You can change the compiler support and the language support for your language of choice.
 I will go over that in a youtube video.
 If you use windows or mac, do not fear, I will create 2 files with how to do it on windows and mac.

 Everything in here will be done in the Ubuntu terminal.